oe/truncate-html/readme.md

     stripTags: Boolean, whether to remove tags
     ellipsis: String, custom ellipsis sign, set it to empty string to remove the ellipsis postfix
-    excludes: String or Array, the selectors of the elements you want to ignore }
+    excludes: String or Array, the selectors of the elements you want to ignore
+    decodeEntities: Boolean, auto decode html entities in the html string }
 ```